 CU Boulder policy prohibits discrimination and harassment based on protected-class identity.
 Unfair treatment or intimidating behavior aimed at any member of the campus community based on an aspect of identity protected by CU Boulder policy is reportable to the university.

-The Discrimination and Harassment policy applies to behaviors committed by or against a CU student, staff, or faculty member that occur in any location on or off campus, including out of state or out of country.
+The Discrimination and Harassment policy applies to behaviors committed by or against a CU student, staff, or faculty member that occur in any location on or off campus, including out of state or out of the country.

 Read the full Discrimination and Harassment Policy.

 Under university policy, protected-class includes race, color, national origin, pregnancy, sex, age, disability, creed, religion, sexual orientation, gender identity and its expression, veteran status, and political affiliation/philosophy.